WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Wasabi Wallet recovery words](/AddWalletRecoveryWords.png "Wasabi Wallet recovery words")

-In this page you can do a quick check that you've written down your mnemonic seed in the correct order.
+In this page you should do a quick check that you've written down your mnemonic seed in the correct order.
 Once you're done, click `Continue`.

 ![Confirm recovery words](/AddWalletConfirmRecoveryWords.png "Confirm recovery words")

 Add a password.
-It is used to encrypt the private key (extracted from the extended private key) on the computer and needed to open the wallet.
+It is used to encrypt the private key (extracted from the extended private key) on the computer and needed to open the wallet and to recovered it in the future.
 Make sure that you properly back up and write down this password.

 Confirm the password and click `Continue`.